INSIDE-information-systems/SensorThingsAPI/EntityLinking/Linking.md

 ## Internal links

-To be funktional, internal links need:
+To be functional, internal links need:
 - The entity id of the target entity
 - The entity type of the target entity
 - The name of the link

 Furthermore, they need to be formatted in a way that the server can easily detect the links.
-This makes it possible for FROST to generate absolute URLs for these links, and allow searching and expanding of the links.
+This makes it possible for the server to generate absolute URLs for these links, and allow searching and expanding of the links.

 ### Using special property names